obsidiansystems/ledger-app-tezos/README.md

 dogs, housekeepers, obnoxious neighbors, could inadvertently destroy it.
 Additionally, we recommend storing your PIN in a password manager.

-Finally, if you will not be baking yourself, consider disconnecting your Ledger and closing your password manager when not in use.
+Finally, if you will not be baking yourself, consider disconnecting your Ledger device and closing your password manager when not in use.

 ### Protecting Your Key -- Further Advanced Reading